OzzyCzech/tailwind-debug/readme.md

 # Tailwind Debug Plugin

-The **Tailwind Debug Plugin** is a valuable tool for web developers, enabling them to swiftly and effortlessly apply a `red dashed outline` to any HTML element.
+The **Tailwind Debug Plugin** helps web developers quickly highlight any HTML element with a `red dashed outline` for debugging purposes.

 ![What's about?](tailwind-debug.png)